-Breast cancer is one of the most debilitating and common types of cancer in women.
+Breast cancer is one of the most impactful and common types of cancer in women.
 However, recent years have seen an increase in successful breast cancer interventions due to timely diagnosis and treatment.
 Breast cancer is more likely to be treated successfully when it is detected early, with regular mammograms providing an accurate overview of breast health and function.

 If abnormalities are discovered during a mammogram or clinical breast exam, further tests may be ordered, including imaging, MRI, or biopsy.
 If cancer is found, your breast cancer oncologist will usually recommend surgical intervention to remove the tumour.